 Visit the ISEP Directory Page for more info

 Visit the ISEP Home Page

-- Students will earn transfer credit from the University of Ghana.
+Students will earn transfer credit from University of Ghana.
 For all successfully completed courses, the credit hours, course title and course equivalency will be indicated on the UK transcript.
-Students must complete the coursework during this program according to the established guidelines by the University of Ghana.
-The grades earned will be important to progression in future academic endeavors, including graduate or professional school.
-However, the grades earned will NOT be indicated on the UK transcript.
-For more information visit the Education Abroad Academic Credit website.
+Students must complete the coursework during this program according to the established guidelines by University of Ghana.
+The grades earned will be important to progression in future academic endeavors, including graduate or professional school; however the grades earned will NOT be indicated on the UK transcript.
+For more information visit the UK Education Abroad Academic Credit website.

 Scholarships & Financial Aid

 Students are strongly encouraged to explore multiple funding opportunities for programs abroad.
 There are numerous opportunities available based on area of study, program type, length and country of destination.
 Smaller scholarships can often be "stacked" together to help fund education abroad.

 - Usually, financial aid (scholarships, loans and grants) used for on-campus study can be applied to education abroad programs.
 Students who qualify for financial aid should consult with UK Financial Aid as soon as possible to identify possible financial aid opportunities.

 - UK Education Abroad Scholarship - a campus wide selection committee awards needs-based scholarships to UK students in amounts of $750, $1,000 & $1,500.
 The deadline to apply is March 1 for Summer/Fall programs and October 1 for Spring/Winter programs.